souktha/souktha.github.io/misc/ea8300-openwrt/index.rst

 * Change the *boot_partxx* parameters with *fw_setenv* to switch the firmware.

+Before the router is rebooted to run Linksys firmware you might want to enable its *ssh* service by performing the processes as mentioned above otherwise you will not be able to switch to OpenWRT firmware unless you start the installation process of OpenWRT all over again.

 This concluded the installation of OpenWRT into the Linksys EA8300 Wi-Fi router and hopefully you did not brick your router !